How Flexible is that Functional Form? Quantifying the Restrictiveness of Theories: Application 2: The Distribution of Initial Play

-The models PCHM, logit level-1, and logit PCHM turn out to be 43.6\%, 72.7\%, and 72.9\% complete on the actual data.
-(Equivalently, their $f^*$-discrepancies are 0.564, 0.273, and 0.271.)
-Thus, as observed in a related study by \citet{LeytonBrownWright}, logit PCHM provides much better predictions of the distribution of play than the baseline PCHM does.
-Perhaps surprisingly, we find that almost all of this improvement is obtained by simply adding the logit parameter to the level-1 model, i.e. the further improvement from allowing for multiple levels of sophistication is negligible.
+We evaluate completeness using negative log-loss as the loss function, i.e., if the chosen action is $a_i$ when the model predicts distribution $(p_1, p_2,p_3)$, the loss in that observation is $-\log(p_i)$.\footnote{This loss function is paired to the Kullback-Leibler discrepancy function we used for measuring restrictiveness, see Appendix \ref{sec:Extend} for details.} The models PCHM, Logit Level-1, and Logit PCHM are 43.6\%, 72.7\%, and 72.9\% complete.
+Thus, as observed in a related study by \citet{LeytonBrownWright}, Logit PCHM provides much better predictions of the distribution of play than the baseline PCHM does.
+Perhaps surprisingly, almost all of Logit PCHM's improved performance can be obtained by simply adding the logit parameter to the Level-1 model; the further improvement from allowing for multiple levels of sophistication is negligible.\footnote{\citet{FudenbergLiang} found that the Level-1 model provides a good prediction of the modal action, but this does not imply that Logit Level-1 will perform well in predicting the full distribution of play.
+The fact that it does further suggests that initial play in many of these experiments is rather unstrategic.}